awsomecode101/Fabmedical/README.md

 # Fabmedical
-This project is for training only.
+This project is use for MS Azure - Cloud Native Apps workshop.